AdobeDocs/experience-platform.pt-BR/help/data-science-workspace/home.md

 ### Operacionalização

 Quando você está feliz com sua receita, é só alguns cliques para criar um serviço inteligente.
 Não é necessário programação - você pode fazer isso sozinho, sem se inscrever em um desenvolvedor ou engenheiro.
-Por fim, publique o serviço inteligente no Adobe IO e ele estará pronto para ser consumido pela sua equipe de experiência digital.
+Por fim, publique o serviço inteligente em Adobe IO e ele estará pronto para ser consumido pela sua equipe de experiência digital.

 <!--You can also publish your intelligent service to the Service Gallery, where it's available to specific people, specific organizations, or everyone who develops data solutions on Adobe Experience Platform.
 You can even share it with your external partners, and they can share their intelligent service with you.
 And the next time you're starting a new recipe, you can check the Service Gallery to see if there's a similar intelligent service you can use to get started. -->